danielye0010/danielye0010/README.md

 it is the stillness
 that knows itself.

-In the end, the researcher learns not mastery, but how to dwell within thought.
+In the end, the thinker learns not mastery, but how to dwell within thought.

-If every act of research
+If every act of thought
 is Being attempting to know itself, then who am I— the thinker or the thought?